bxcar/science-of-everything.local/wp-content/plugins/favorites/readme.txt

 == Changelog ==

+= 2.1.4 =
+* Post favorite counts using the shortcode [favorite_count] or the functions get_favorites_count/the_favorites_count now update without page reload.
+* Adds parameter to the [user_favorites] shortcode for "No Favorites" text.
+Overrides the plugin setting. [user_favorites no_favorites="Your Custom Text"]
+* Updated code that was breaking in PHP versions less than 5.4.
+End-of-life PHP version support will be dropped in Favorites v3
+* Bug fix where total favorite count was showing "1" before a user had favorited any posts
+* Adds additional permalink field under the customized listing visual editor
+* Bug fix where nonce was not loading correctly on some sites, resulting in an "Incorrect form field" error
+* Adds status filter to function filter parameters

+= 2.1.3 =
+* Bug fix where authentication gate modal was not appearing correctly due to a Javascript error on sites with the cache option disabled.
+* Bug fix where lists were being emptied on page load with the cache option enabled.

+= 2.1.2 =
+* Added additional filters for the listing wrapper CSS classes and the listing element CSS classes.
+See the plugin website for details.
+* Added plugin setting and filter for customizing the button html element type.
+* Added a "Development Mode" setting for logging various data to the browser console in order to help with support and debugging.
+* Reverted default post types in favorites list to display all post types.
+* Updates filters run on authorization gate modal that were conflicting with some themes and plugins.

 = 2.1.1 =
 * Fixes bug where Favorites admin javascript was loading outside the plugin settings area, causing preventing some sites from saving posts.